How to cook elegant restaurant quality gourmet food

 in your home kitchen

-Products: Gourmet cooking starts from your grocery store.
+Products: Gourmet cooking starts from your grocery store or local farmer's market.
 Find products that you probably don't know how to cook, but always wondered how they are being prepared in your favorite restaurant.
 You may spend slightly more than your average grocery shopping, but it is well worth it.

 Such products might be marlin, swordfish, Peruvian potatoes, Gorgonzola cheese, rack of lamb, caviar, tuna steak, cornish hen, plantain, pork loin, veal shank, sea bass, clams, mussels, veal chops, veal scaloppine, salmon fillet, extra virgin olive oil, red skin potatoes, trout, vanilla beans, blood orange,

 gourmet mushroom mix, smoked salmon, just to mention a few.
 Follow the links above and you will discover good examples of gourmet recipes that can be prepared in less than 20 minutes in your home.
 Also, using fresh herbs can give a nice boost to almost any recipe, and they are great for decoration, as well.